 Make-up Lessons

 I will refund or make up any lessons missed if I cancel, but there are no refunds for cancelled or missed lessons.
-If you need to miss a lesson, we can:
+If you need to miss a lesson because of a scheduling conflict or illness, we can:

 If you have questions about this policy, see this webpage.